Advertisement

 Therapeutic Uses of Lucid Dreaming

-Research suggests lucid dreaming may help treat recurring nightmares—if you know you're dreaming, you can change the narrative or simply choose to wake up.
-Some therapists teach lucid dreaming techniques to trauma patients.
+Here's where it goes from cool party trick to genuinely meaningful: lucid dreaming can help people with recurring nightmares.
+If you know you're dreaming, you can rewrite the scene—confront what's chasing you, change the ending, or just opt out and wake yourself up.
+Some therapists now teach lucid dreaming techniques specifically to trauma patients.
+The nightmare stops owning you.

 06 How to Dream Better